sebastienrousseau/mini-functions/vrd/README.md

 ## Acknowledgements 💙

 A big thank you to all the awesome contributors of [Mini Functions][6] for their help and support.
+A special thank you goes to the [Rust Reddit](https://www.reddit.com/r/rust/) community for providing a lot of useful suggestions on how to improve this project.

 [0]: https://minifunctions.com
 [1]: http://www.apache.org/licenses/LICENSE-2.0